-Ranked in the Legal 500 2022 directory across five practice areas, Theodor has a commercial practice with particular specialisms in financial services, banking and insurance matters, as well as cases involving professional negligence and consumer regulation compliance.
+Ranked in the Legal 500 2022 directory across five practice areas, Theodor has a commercial practice with particular specialisms in financial services, banking and insurance matters, as well as cases involving judicial review, professional negligence and consumer regulation compliance.

 He is described as ‘a junior with a powerful brain’, ‘efficient with his time and commercial in his approach’, with a ‘great ability to simplify a complex and multi-faceted set of facts’, ‘organised, well-prepared, passionate, persuasive and assertive’.
 His 'advice is practical and easy to understand.
 He has a very good client manner' and is 'listened to by clients on calls and very responsive to instructing solicitors'.